This is one of several user guides on specific topics. The directory for all user guides is here.

 The deal filter has four settings.

 Match Type specifies exact matching, or “like” matching, on the deal’s board number.
 Exact matching is self-explanatory.
-“Like” matching matches the board number or numbers selected from the second dropdown not with the exact board number from the deal it is trying to match, but with the remainder of dividing that board number by 64 (aka modulo 64).
+“Like” matching matches the board number or numbers selected from the second dropdown box, not with the exact board number from the deal it is trying to match, but with the remainder of dividing that board number by 64 (aka modulo 64).
 The use of the number 64 is explained in another post.

 The “For” setting lets you specify how many matching deals to include, once matching has begun (either from the top or from a random location).
-Just as “From” controls the starting point for each input file if there are multiple files loaded from a folder, “For” controls the output record count for each file.